To replicate your MySQL on RDS tables Alooma needs a read-replica, user, and password to be set up.

 You will be required to enter a New Master Password.
 However, the password can be anything you choose (including your current password).

 Once completed, select Apply Immediately and click Continue.
 When asked for confirmation, click Modify DB Instance:

 You will now need to wait for the replica to become available before you can proceed... so take a break, have a coffee .

 Once the instance is ready, select Instance Actions and then Modify.
 Set the following parameters:

 Now that you’ve modified the replica, once again you will need to wait until it becomes available before proceeding .

 Almost done!
 It's time to create a user for your new replica.

-To ensure proper replication, it is our recommendation to retain binary logs for at minimum 7 days (168 hours).
-To do this, you can enter the following MySQL command:
+To ensure proper replication, configure your system to retain binary logs for a minimum of 7 days (168 hours).
+To do this, enter the following MySQL command: